highcharts/connectors-morningstar/docs/connectors/morningstar.md

 * Morningstar credentials: You will need credentials to access the services.
   This can be either:
   - Access token from your server
-  - Usernam and password
+  - Username and password

 * Morningstar standalone for Highcharts:
-  `@highcharts/morningstar-connectors/morningstar-standalone`
+  `@highcharts/connectors-morningstar/connectors-morningstar.js`

 * Morningstar connectors for Dashboards:
-  `@highcharts/morningstar-connectors`
+  `@highcharts/connectors-morningstar`

 * Package bundler like Webpack.